 Maarten is a member of the American Association of Woodturners (AAW).
-In 2017 he swapped his local chapter from Greater Vancouver Woodturners Guild, where he was originally inspired to rise minutely to the challenge, to the Santa Cruz Woodturners.
-2019 saw Maarten in the role of President and setting challenges for members of this California club.
+In 2017 he swapped his local chapter from Greater Vancouver Woodturners Guild, where he was originally inspired to rise minutely to the challenge, to the Santa Cruz Woodturners, which in 2019 saw him in the role of President.

 He has published several articles about innovative woodworking and nanoturning, and his work has been covered on CBC radio, CTV’s The Last Word, and in the Ottawa Citizen and Surrey Now newspapers.
+Here’s a preview of the 4-minute OhMore documentary shown above.
 Maarten is in regular demand to demonstrate his microminiature skills on the nanolathe.

 The original of this finger-top silk-upholstered historic Canadian chair can be found in Rideau Hall’s Pauline Vanier Room in Ottawa.
 Here’s a link to Maarten’s version of the entire room.

 If you’re curious about what I do, just ask!

 So as a rocket scientist you design spacecraft?